-- 1. Enhancing Nutrition Service Delivery Through Primary Health Care Integration the component will involve activities: - a.
-Supporting primary health care services through provision of equipment and supplies, hiring of Municipal Nutrition Action Officers (MNAOs), cadre-based training and supportive supervision. - b.
+- the component will involve activities:

+- a.
+Supporting primary health care services through provision of medical equipment, health and nutrition supplies, hiring of Municipal Nutrition Action Officers (MNAOs), cadre-based training and supportive supervision. - b.
 Strengthening health and nutrition service systems involving the formulation of local nutrition action plans, advocacy for LCEs and provision of technical assistance in local development planning and mobilization of community support for nutrition, support activities that will allow the local system to collect and analyze service coverage and nutrition outcomes data, capacity building, and SBCC interventions. - c.
 Employing Performance Based Grants (PBG) to stimulate the implementation of high impact interventions. - d.
-Technical Assistance to BARMM program development and planning, capacity building, and supportive supervision.

-Community Based Nutrition Service Delivery and Multisectoral Nutrition Convergence - the second component will focus on community-based and household focused interventions to improve food diversity, security, and livelihoods and complement the delivery of nutrition-specific interventions, high impact multi sector interventions to improve food diversification, livelihoods, and access to sanitation by targeted households.
+Technical Assistance to BARMM program development and planning, capacity building, and supportive supervision. - 2.
+Community Based Nutrition Service Delivery and Multisectoral Nutrition Convergence the second component will focus on community-based and household focused interventions to improve food diversity, security, and livelihoods and complement the delivery of nutrition-specific interventions, high impact multi sector interventions to improve food diversification, livelihoods, and access to sanitation by targeted households.